 Here are our answers to the FAQ about crawling

 When should my baby start crawling?

-- “The rolling wonder” – your baby rolls from one place to another, because who needs crawling when rolling can get you where you need to go, right?
+- The rolling wonder – Your little one rolls from one place to another; because who needs crawling when rolling can get you where you need to go, right?

 My baby hasn’t started crawling.
 Should I be worried about it?

 Crawling is commonly considered an important developmental milestone in a baby’s life.
-However, not all babies will crawl or even need to crawl.
+However, not all babies will crawl or even need to do so.
 In fact, crawling isn’t listed on the “Denver Development Screening Test”, a tool used by pediatricians to measure children’s development.
-Even studies have shown that crawling does not seem to be predictive of other early developmental milestones, such as standing up and walking.
+Studies have shown that crawling does not seem to be predictive of other early developmental milestones, such as standing up and walking.

 What about baby-proofing?

 Is your baby on the go?
 Then you may want to make sure your house is baby-proofed.
 Crawl around your home and see what potential hazards may be at your baby’s reaching level.
 Remember to cover electrical outlets and tie cords, lock away poisonous home cleaning supplies that may be within your baby’s reach, and cover sharp corners on furniture and tables.
 It is very important to make sure your home is child-proofed so that your baby has a safe environment where to play and explore!